bachbaongan/Project/SQL/CPA/README.md

 <img width="330" alt="Summary database" src="https://github.com/bachbaongan/Portfolio_Data/assets/144385168/b9e81e19-588a-4a98-8185-880268924b84">

 ## Question and Solution:
-### Question 1: Which products should we order more of or less of?
+### 1: Which products should we order more of or less of?
 ~~~~sql
 -- Write a query to compute the low stock for each product using a correlated subquery
 SELECT productCode, Round((SUM(quantityOrdered)*1.0/ ( SELECT quantityInStock